 Social media gives you the opportunity to connect in real-time with potential consumers or current customers.
 If one of these people came up to you at your business you wouldn’t just talk to them about current sales and offerings, you would try to understand their needs so you can provide the best product and service for them.
 You should replicate this same mindset on social media.

 Treat social networks as a cocktail party: connect with people in an easy-going manner where you talk more informally (and can subtly brag about your amazing business, too).

-Mistake: Not posting consistently
+Social Media Mistake #2: Not posting consistently

 Solution: Create a posting plan

 Like most other things, social media needs a plan if you don’t want it to turn into an out-of-control mess.

 Creating a posting plan will keep your social accounts active, your business open to conversations with consumers, and remind you to monitor your social accounts.